doctrine/orm/UPGRADE.md

 # Upgrade to 3.2

+## Deprecate remaining `Serializable` implementation

+Relying on `SequenceGenerator` implementing the `Serializable` is deprecated because that interface won't be implemented in ORM 4 anymore.

+The following methods are deprecated:

+* `SequenceGenerator::serialize()`
+* `SequenceGenerator::unserialize()`

 ## `orm:schema-tool:update` option `--complete` is deprecated

 That option behaves as a no-op, and is deprecated.
 It will be removed in 4.0.